ELI-Data-Mining-Group/PELIC-dataset/README.md

 ```

 Because of this mismatch, we felt it necessary to provide a secondary token count that more closely reflects the common expectations.
-One popular, robust and lexicon-agnostic method for tokenization is based on Regular Expression (RE).
-`r"[A-Za-z_]+"` matches any stretch of alphabetic characters with `_` allowed inside (so that place-holder tokens such as `ANON_EMAIL` are matched as a whole).
+One popular, robust and lexicon-agnostic method for tokenization is based on Regular Expression (RE). `r"[A-Za-z_]+"` matches any stretch of alphabetic characters with `_` allowed inside (so that place-holder tokens such as `ANON_EMAIL` are matched as a whole).
 As a result, the word counts of texts using RE-based tokenization are smaller and reflect more closely how words are counted in the field of applied linguistics; in NLP, removal of punctuation marks is a common and important preprocessing step (Etaiwi & Naymat, 2017).

 The example above showcases the tokenization of a short text using these two different methods.
 As we can see, there is a significant difference in the length of the sentence depending on whether the comma and period are considered to be tokens or not.
 However, NLTK-based tokenization is adopted for all other purposes as it allows for other NLTK-based processing, e.g. part-of-speech tagging and lemmatization.
-In all future references to text lengths, we use these re-based token counts as reported in the `text_len` column in `answer.csv`.
+In all future references to text lengths, we use these RE-based token counts as reported in the `text_len` column in `answer.csv`.
 In using our dataset, we hope the research community will likewise take proper caution to use this measure, especially in computing text-length-dependent metrics.

 __Part-Of-Speech tagging__ Producing part-of-speech (POS) tags was not a primary goal for us but simply a means to assist with lemmatization.
 For example, in lemmatizing _rose_, knowing its POS (noun or verb) is critical in picking between _rose_ and _rise_.
 While there are plenty of high-accuracy POS taggers available for English, we settled on NLTK's built-in POS tagger (`nltk.pos_tag()`) using the [Penn Treebank POS tagset](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
 The resulting POS tags were not checked for quality: for processing tasks relying on accurate POS tags, we recommend users to produce their own using state-of-the-art POS taggers.

 __Lemmatization__ Since lemmas are one of the more fundamental and useful linguistic units within the SLA research, we decided to add a lemma layer.
 To our surprise, finding a good off-the-shelf lemmatizer for English proved difficult.
 Within the NLP community, working with fully inflected English words as types is the standard approach, therefore NLP suites tend to lack lemmatizing functions altogether; [SpaCy](https://spacy.io/) provides one, but we found its output unreliable.

 This brought us to take it upon ourselves to produce lemmas for the learner-written texts.
 We relied on two key pieces of information: POS tags (rationale given above) and frequency.
 The latter was used for disambiguation: _does_ can be lemmatized as _do_ or _doe_ ("female deer"), but the former is far more likely.
 The [COCA+ 100k word forms list](https://www.wordfrequency.info/100k.asp) proved a valuable resource, as it provided frequency ranks of English words with POS as well as lemma information, all compiled via automated processing.
 We also utilized the [Someya Lemma List](http://www.laurenceanthony.net/software/antconc/), which contains fewer (14k) but manually curated hence more reliable entries.
 We also created a supplementary lemma dictionary not covered by these two resources (e.g., `ANON_NAME_0`, _n't_, _'ve_, _Mr._ etc. as legitimate lemmas).

 The lemmatization process can be summarized as follows: look up the token in our supplementary lemma dictionary; if not found, look up in COCA and Someya; if multiple lemma candidates, refer to its POS; if still ambiguous, rule for the most frequent lemma/POS; if token was not found in these lists, output the original token form as the lemma.
 As a spot check of the lemmatizer's accuracy, 10 texts of over 50 words in length (2231 tokens total) were manually lemmatized.
 When compared to the automated lemmatization process, there was a 99.3% percent agreement rate (2216/2231), indicating high reliability.
 Of the 15 items which were mis-lemmatized, the most common issue was for forms ending in _-ing_ which can either be a noun form (keeping the _ing_), a verb form (removing the _ing_), or an adjective form (keeping the _ing_).
 Context is important for determining the correct lemma form in such cases, and with student language, grammatical errors can make the intended form difficult to decipher.